Skip to content

 0.9051482536448658

-If you want to apply the function at multiple points, you can use comprehensions or vectorize it in numpy:
+If you want to apply the function at multiple points, you can use comprehensions, or you can vectorize the call in numpy:

 rv = np.vectorize(r)